PietroGiancristofaro2001/Ego4D-NLQ-Project/README.md

 * Pre-extracted **Omnivore** and **EgoVLP** visual features.
 * The pre-trained GloVe word embedding file (`glove.840B.300d.txt`).

+### 3.3.
+Hugging Face LLM Setup

+The data augmentation pipeline uses the `meta-llama/Meta-Llama-3-8B-Instruct` model, which is a gated model on Hugging Face.
+To use it, you must perform the following steps:

+1.  **Request Access**: Visit the [Meta Llama 3 model card on Hugging Face](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) and accept the license terms to be granted access.
+This usually requires a Hugging Face account linked to an email address.
+2.  **Generate Access Token**: Once access is granted, go to your Hugging Face account settings and create a new access token with at least "read" permissions.
+3.  **Log in in Colab**: When running the `03_Data_Augmentation_with_LLM.ipynb` notebook, you will be prompted to log in to your Hugging Face account.
+Use the access token you just generated to authenticate.

 ## 4. How to Run the Project

 The entire workflow is managed through the **Google Colab notebooks** in the `/notebooks` directory.
 It is highly recommended to run them in a Colab environment with GPU acceleration enabled.